flancian/garden/Open Letter to Peter Singer.md

 ## A question

+I was born in Argentina, grew up and studied there and moved to Switzerland when I was 30.
 I am a Staff Engineer working for [[Google]].
 I am engaged in [[Effective Altruism and occasionally allow myself to hedge irrationally after careful consideration :)

 ## Farewell